smabit/whsniff/ReadMe.md

 Whsniff reads the packets from TI CC2531 USB dongle with [`sniffer_fw_cc2531` firmware](http://www.ti.com/tool/packet-sniffer), converts to the PCAP format and writes to the standard output(stdout).

+**Modfified version allowing to set the interval to create a new file in seconds.
+Fork from https://github.com/homewsn/whsniff.**

 ##### Building (Linux)